Why Web Agencies Fail at Accessibility (and How to Do It Right)

 • Increasing brand reputation and trust.

 Final Thought: Accessibility is not a feature – it’s a fundamental part of web development.
-Agencies that invest in accessibility will lead the industry, while those that ignore it will fall behind.
+Agencies that invest in accessibility, understand why a business needs a custom website, will stay ahead of the curve in both user experience and compliance, leading the industry while others fall behind.

 Key Takeaways & Next Steps